 - place marker for each player

 - color pencils or whiteboard markers if you laminate the board.

 The players take turns rolling the dice (start from the left upper corner) and moving along the clocks.
 They can move in any direction.
 They read the clock they land on and find and mark the time on the grid.
 They try to get four in a row vertically, horizontally, or diagonally.
 They also try to stop the opponents from getting 4 in a row.
 The times on the grid repeat so that gives them a bit of a chance for strategy.
 Also, since they can move in any of the 2 directions they can choose the clock that helps them get four in a row or block an opponent.
 This game can be played as a single-player game as well.
 The player rolls and sees how long t takes to get 4 in a row.

 Two boards are includes for this game, and one is used to practice the 24 hour clock time.
 For the 24 hour clock time, the players need to match the clock they land on with the 24 hour clock time on the grid.

 Game 2 – Bingo

 You can play this game as a bingo game with the whole class or group.
 Use the board below for the bingo games.
 Each player/pair/team needs to have the board (you can print in black and white one or laminate more boards).
 I have laminated 25 of them because I use them in single-player/student activities as well.

-The players are asked to mark/hide with black colorany 6 of their tiles one in each row. (this will make each cards different).
+The players are asked to mark/hide with black color any 6 of their tiles one in each row. (this will make each card different).
 The teacher or one of the students in the group rolls the dice.
-They move on the board along the clocks and show the one they landed one.
+They move on the board along the clocks and show the one they landed on.
 I do this on the smartboard or on my shared screen or they do it in their groups.
 They tell the time and the students that have it mark it with a different color than black.
 The first player to mark a whole row or column wins.

 Check out our first collection of print and digital activities that includes